martindwyer/Employment-Application/README.md

 # Employment-Application
-A complete interactive employment application using Javascript and jQuery.
+A complete interactive employment application using HTML, CSS, Javascript, jQuery and jQuery UI.
 This application is intended to illustrate a use of Javascript tools.
 It is not intended to represent a completed employment application.
 It is not connected to a database but could easily be connected to any SQL or MongoDB resource.